John McCombe

+Early and personal life

+Born in Pontefract, West Yorkshire, McCombe grew up in South Elmsall in the City of Wakefield.
+His father fixed factory sewing machines in Leeds and his mother was head cook in a local nursing home.
+His elder brother Jamie is also a former professional footballer.
+McCombe attended Manchester Metropolitan University, studying for a sports science qualification.
+He is a Sheffield Wednesday fan.
+In 2014, he co-founded Pro Player Football Academy with David McGurk.
+In 2020, he and his brother founded JPM Logistics, a company they sold two years later, before starting McCombe & Co Financial Planning in West Yorkshire.

 Career

 Huddersfield Town

-Born in Pontefract, West Yorkshire, McCombe joined Huddersfield Town as a trainee.
+McCombe joined Huddersfield Town as a trainee.
 He was converted from playing as a centre forward to become a centre back.
 He made his first-team debut on 3 May 2003, coming onto the pitch as a late substitute for Jon Stead in a 1–1 draw with Oldham Athletic at Kirklees Stadium.
 Unused in the 2003–04 season, he had to wait until September 2004 for his next first-team appearance.
 He made seven appearances in 2004–05.

 McCombe's only appearances of 2005–06 were against Blackburn Rovers in the League Cup – where he only played because of injuries and suspensions, against Boston United in the Football League Trophy – when manager Peter Jackson rested all his first-team players, and on the last match of the season against Swindon Town.
 In between these appearances he spent February on loan at Torquay United, but did not appear for John Cornforth's struggling team.

 On 15 March 2007, he, along with Hartlepool United's Michael Proctor, agreed to join Boston United on loan.
 However, due to Boston's financial state, Boston chairman Jim Rodwell was unable to sanction the deals.
 Huddersfield released him in May 2007, and two months later he signed for Hereford United, ending his eleven-year association with the club.